-- 1. Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care; - 2.
-Institution will assess immediate safety needs of complainant; - 3.
-Institution will assist complainant with contacting local police if complainant requests and complainant will be provided with contact information for local police department; - 4.
-Institution will provide complainant with referrals to on- and off-campus mental health providers; - 5.
-Institution will assess need to implement interim or long-term protective measures, such as housing changes.
+1. Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care;

+3. Institution will assist complainant with contacting local police if complainant requests and complainant will be provided with contact information for local police department;

+4. Institution will provide complainant with referrals to on- and off-campus mental health providers;

+5. Institution will assess need to implement interim or long-term protective measures, such as housing changes.